RussBoyy/QuickStartEMRPySparkGuide/readme.md

 Click on the bucket and select **Upload**.

-For this demo we am using a publicly available dataset of New York yellow taxi journeys.
+For this demo we are using a publicly available dataset of New York yellow taxi journeys.
 Click through the default upload options.

 ![pyUploaddata](./images/pyUploaddata.png)